Career Roadmap FAQs - Human Resources at Ohio State

 How will Career Roadmap balance equity and consistency with allowing units to address their unique needs?

 The job catalog provides an overarching framework for how to classify jobs.
 Each job can still have a position description that identifies needs specific to the business unit.

 How do direct reports/total reports factor into determining a supervisor’s band?

-Typically, staff in the Managerial Band have a team of three or more total reports.
+Typically, staff in the Managerial Band have a team of two or more total reports.
 Staff in the Specialized band achieve results primarily as individual contributors and may have direct reports.